Orford Ness: Former military site needs ferry operator

 The ferry operator would be expected to help maintain the listed buildings and scheduled monuments on the site during the winter.

+"You've got to have a sense of humour to deal with the weather, keep morale up when waves are breaking into your face, but if you treat it like a rollercoaster then it's really not that bad," said Mr Brown.

-The site requires the new ferry operator to be an "all-rounder", Mr Pearce said.
+The site required the new ferry operator to be an "all-rounder", Mr Pearce said.

-"Although the crossing itself is short, strong currents, tides and busy boat traffic make it a challenging operation," Guy Brown said about the role.
+"One day you could be operating the boat, the next day you could be chasing our rare breed sheep, you could be helping repairing some of the buildings.

+"You have to be prepared to work here when the wind is blowing, it's -4C, and horizontal hail in your face.

 Applications for the role close on 27 March and the successful applicant will start work in April when Orford Ness reopens to visitors for the season.